 Capability (Mandatory) Score: Has entered into stage 3 of the capability process and is being considered for re-deployment, further monitoring or dismissal.
-0 Has entered into stage 2 of the capability process and is currently working to a development plan to improve performance.
-5 Has entered into stage 1 of the capability process and is currently working to a development plan to improve performance.
+Has entered into stage 2 of the capability process and is currently working to a development plan to improve performance.
+5 Has entered into stage 1 of the capability process and is currently working to a 10 development plan to improve performance.
 10 (Evidenced) Issues of performance being addressed through, supervision, performance management and training.
 As defined in the Capability Policy.
-15 Nothing on Record 20
+15 Nothing on Record 20 Nothing on Necolu 20